shubs12/Agritech/README.md

 # agritech
 A website for helping farmers .
-Just a demo model in making